CancerDataAggregator/CDA-HelpDesk/docs/documentation/cdapython/man_pages/faq.md

 `fetch_rows(table='subject', provenance = True)` will return the subject table joined to a table of provenance info (original data center, IDs, etc)

+#### join more than two tables

 If you want to join information from more than two tables, you will need to do that outside of cda-python.
 We have constrained the number of automatic joins cda-python can provide because multi-table joins require more supervision to provide accurate answers.
 Depending on what specific data you have searched, it can be very easy to introduce false joins.
 However, supervised joins are relatively easy to do using Pandas.
 If you are joining three or more tables, we recommend running a search for the most specific table joined to each of your less specific tables in turn, and then using pandas to join in the appropriate directions using as many overlapping variables as possible.
-For instance, to build the data for our [interactive table](../../../interactive/) we join data from subject, researchsubject, diagnosis, provenance, and specimen.
+For instance, to join researchsubject, specimen, and file run:

 ```
-fetch_rows(table='subject', link_to_table="researchsubject", output_file="subjectresearchsubject.tsv", return_data_as='tsv')
-fetch_rows(table='researchsubject', provenance=True, output_file="rsprov.tsv", return_data_as='tsv')
-fetch_rows(table='researchsubject', link_to_table = 'diagnosis',  output_file="rsdiagnosis.tsv", return_data_as='tsv')
-fetch_rows(table='researchsubject', link_to_table="specimen", output_file="rsspecimen.tsv", return_data_as='tsv')
+myspecimens = fetch_rows(table='researchsubject', ... , link_to_table='specimen')
+myfiles = fetch_rows(table='researchsubject', ... , link_to_table='file')
 ```
+and join using all of the researchsubject columns `myspecimens.join(myfiles, how='left', validate =

 3.